 - ITSM tools offer knowledge bases rather than fit-for-purpose knowledge-sharing capabilities – and while the traditional ITSM-based technology definitely helps, a managed data repository (MDR)-approach will only deliver part of the required, and optimal, organizational knowledge-sharing capabilities.

-- Traditional knowledge management capabilities require end users to “do the leg work” – i.e. employees must seek out the help/knowledge they require, with it often only available in a single place (a self-service portal).
+- Traditional knowledge management capabilities have required end users to “do the leg work” – i.e. employees must seek out the help/knowledge they require, with it often only available in a single place (a self-service portal).
 Thus, accessing knowledge is a deliberate employee act that requires a focused effort.

-- Organizations that continue to struggle with knowledge sharing will also struggle with AI exploitation – as the evolution of knowledge sharing enters its third phase.
+- Organizations that continue to struggle with knowledge sharing will also struggle with AI exploitation – the evolution of knowledge sharing is in its third phase.
 Progressing from the sharing of knowledge between IT support peers (Phase 1), through the availability of knowledge via self-service/help mechanisms (Phase 2), to the need for knowledge, information, and data to fuel AI capabilities (Phase 3).

-Each of these can be addressed through the application of knowledge-sharing good practices and new approaches, including:
+Each of these knowledge management success issues can be addressed through the application of knowledge-sharing good practices and new approaches, including:

 - Appreciating that there’s a need to supplement native ITSM tool capabilities.
 It’s not a decision that needs to be taken as a leap of faith.
 Instead, organizations that understand the value of knowledge – in particular how its use, and reuse, creates value (as well as saving costs) – can show the positive return on investment (ROI) of such an approach.